tofflemire/tofflemire.github.io/pages/photometry.md

 The figure to the right presents the mass accretion rate as a function of orbital cycle.
 The mass accretion rate is derived from LCO <i>U</i>-band observations.
 The vertical dashed lines mark periastron passages.
 Although there is a significant amount of variation from one orbit to the next, we find consistent accretion events near periastron passages, just as the models above predict.
 A fourier analysis of these data find periodicity in the accretion rate matching the oribtal period.

 <img src="/local_files/DQ_Model.jpg" width="300" ALIGN="left" HSPACE="25" />
 To more readily compare our observations to the results of numerical simulations, we have derived the median accretion rate as a function of orbital phase.
 The figure on the left presents DQ Tau's median accretion rate in blue and the results on the <a href='http://adsabs.harvard.edu/abs/2016ApJ...827...43M' target='blank'>Munoz & Lai 2016</a> simulation in red.
+Good agreement exists in that both are periodic and have similar average durations, providing strong evidence for accretion stream-fed accretion events.

+The differences between the two, most notably the phase shift in the observed accretion events and large amount of variability observed point to limitation with the current modeling effort.
+The main source